top of page

 Current Impact in the United States

-This year there have already been over 1,000 cases of measles confirmed in the US.
+This year, there have already been over 1,000 confirmed cases of measles in the US.
 While the majority of the current cases are in Texas, there are outbreaks in Ohio, Indiana, Tennessee, Michigan, Pennsylvania, Montana, Kansas, Oklahoma, and New Mexico as well.
-Kentucky has had 1 confirmed case this year.
-96% of these confirmed cases of measles are unvaccinated.
-68% of the cases are 19 or younger.
-30% of the cases are under 5 years old and 23% of these cases has had to be hospitalized.
-There have already been 3 deaths.
+Kentucky has had one confirmed case this year.
+A staggering 96% of these confirmed cases of measles are unvaccinated.
+68% of the cases are individuals aged 19 or younger.
+Furthermore, 30% of these cases are under 5 years old, and 23% have required hospitalization.
+Tragically, there have already been 3 deaths.

 Addressing Vaccine Hesitancy

-In 2000, measles was considered eradicated from the US, meaning that there were no measles spreading in the US and the only new cases were when measles was contracted abround and returned back to the US.
+In 2000, measles was considered eradicated from the US, meaning that there were no measles spreading in the US, and the only new cases were those contracted abroad.
 However, since 2008, there has been a dangerous trend emerging.
-Cases of measles in the US have started to rise again.
-This is due mainly to the decline of vaccination against measles.
+Cases of measles in the US have started to rise again, primarily due to the decline in vaccination rates.

 Vaccine hesitancy poses one of the biggest hurdles to achieving high vaccination rates.
 Misconceptions and misinformation can create doubt and fear among parents and communities.

-One of the biggest misconceptions and misinformation about the MMR vaccine is that it causes autism.
-This is because in 1998, Andrew Wakefield published a research article stating that the MMR vaccine may predispose children to autism.
-However, this study was retracted due to mutliple issues.
-For instance, Wakefield's study only looked at 12 research subjects - a small observational study has to have at least 100-200+ subjects to be valid.
+One of the biggest misconceptions about the MMR vaccine is that it causes autism.
+This belief stems from a 1998 research article by Andrew Wakefield, which claimed that the MMR vaccine may predispose children to autism.
+However, this study was retracted due to multiple issues.
+For instance, Wakefield's study only looked at 12 subjects—a small observational study must have at least 100-200+ subjects to be valid.
 These subjects were also specifically chosen instead of randomly selected.
-His results were based on antedoctal reports from parents, not actual scientific data.
-When he first planned his research study, he was actually looking at whether the MMR vaccine caused inflammatory bowel disease, but decided to suggest that the MMR vaccine caused intestinal inflammation, which could in turn lead to autism.
-However, the biggest problem with his research was that he failed to disclose that he was being paid by lawyers who were preparing a lawsuit against vaccine makers and that he conducted invasive procedures on children without proper ethical approval and consent.
+His results were based on anecdotal reports from parents, not actual scientific data.
+When he first planned his research study, he aimed to investigate whether the MMR vaccine caused inflammatory bowel disease but instead suggested that it caused intestinal inflammation, which could lead to autism.
+The biggest problem with his research was that he failed to disclose that he was being paid by lawyers preparing a lawsuit against vaccine makers and that he conducted invasive procedures on children without proper ethical approval and consent.

-Since Wakefield's study, there have been multiple large scale studies around the world completed that show no link between the MMR vaccine and autism.
-These studies include 1,000-10,000+ subjects per study with some of them involving over a million children.
+Since Wakefield's study, multiple large-scale studies worldwide have shown no link between the MMR vaccine and autism.
+These studies include 1,000-10,000+ subjects per study, with some involving over a million children.

 Another source of misinformation is anti-vaccine groups that correlate the number of autism diagnoses with the number of vaccines given.
-For instance, the cases of autism diagnosed in children age 8 in 2000 was about 1 in every 150 children; whereas in 2022 that had rose to about 1 in every 31 children age 8.
-However, while autism was first described in the early 1900s it was not a widely known diagnosis until about the 1950s-60s.
-At this time, the medical thinking by psychologists for the cause of autism was cold, unaffectionate mothers.
-This was known as the "refrigerator mother" theory.
-It wasn't until the 1980s that autism was added to the DSM (Diagnostic and Statistical Manual of Mental Disorders) and a set criteria for diagnosis was agreed upon.
-Since then, the awareness of the autism diagnosis as an explanation for social communication deficits and restricted, repetitive behaviors or interests has expanded, and therefore is more commonly diagnosed.
-We also know that autism has a complex set of genetic and environmental causes.
+For instance, the cases of autism diagnosed in children aged 8 in 2000 were about 1 in every 150 children; whereas in 2022, that had risen to about 1 in every 31 children aged 8.
+However, while autism was first described in the early 1900s, it was not widely recognized until the 1950s-60s.
+At that time, the prevailing medical thinking among psychologists attributed autism to cold, unaffectionate mothers, known as the "refrigerator mother" theory.
+It wasn't until the 1980s that autism was added to the DSM (Diagnostic and Statistical Manual of Mental Disorders), and a set criteria for diagnosis was agreed upon.
+Since then, awareness of autism as an explanation for social communication deficits and restricted, repetitive behaviors has expanded, leading to more common diagnoses.

-It is during this timeframe of autism awareness and diagnosis that the MMR vaccine became readily available, so it is easy for someone to misuse the statistics of autism and MMR to try to correlate the two into a causal relationship.
-Another example of this is if you look at ice cream sales and drowning rates.
-Both ice cream sales and drowning rates increase during the summer, so someone could look at those statistics and determine that eating ice cream causes drowning.
-However, we know that ice cream doesn't cause drownings, but that these similarities in statistics is due actually to a cofounding factor - the weather/season/temperature.
-In other words, we know that during the summer it is warming which leads people to eat more ice cream and to swim more (which increases the possibly of drowning).
+It is during this timeframe of autism awareness and diagnosis that the MMR vaccine became readily available.
+Thus, it is easy for someone to misuse the statistics of autism and MMR to try to correlate the two into a causal relationship.
+A similar example is the correlation between ice cream sales and drowning rates.
+Both ice cream sales and drowning rates increase during the summer, so someone could look at those statistics and conclude that eating ice cream causes drowning.
+However, we know that ice cream doesn't cause drownings; the increase in both is due to a confounding factor: the weather/season/temperature.
+In other words, during the summer, warmer weather leads people to eat more ice cream and swim more, increasing the risk of drowning.

 Complications from the MMR Vaccine

-Serious side effects are extremely rare.
+Serious side effects from the MMR vaccine are extremely rare.
 Mild side effects like fever or a sore arm may occur, but these are temporary and far less serious than the diseases the vaccine prevents.

 Final Thoughts